DolphDev/siren/README.md

 ## DISCLAIMER

-THIS LIBRARY SHOULD NOT BE USED TO ACTIVATE (OR EVEN WORK WITH) AMY KIND OF PRIVATE EMERGENCY SYSTEM/ALARM.
+THIS LIBRARY SHOULD NOT BE USED TO ACTIVATE (OR EVEN WORK WITH) ANY KIND OF PRIVATE EMERGENCY SYSTEM/ALARM.
 IT WAS NEVER INTENDED TO BE USED AS SUCH.
 THIS LIBRARY SHOULD ONLY BE USED AS (INCLUDING, BUT NOT LIMITED TO) AN RESPONSIBLE NOTIFICATION SERVICE OR PERSONAL USE.
-THIS AUTHOR HEAVILY RECOMMENDS THAT IF THIS MODULE IS USED WITH ANY SORT OF EMERGENCY SYSTEMS (DESPITE OUR WARNING NOT TO), THAT IT HAVE SOME SORT OF CONFIRMATION SYSTEM WITH HUMAN INTERVENTION).

 ## Resources

 Rules and Regulations - http://www.ecfr.gov/cgi-bin/text-idx?rgn=div5;node=47%3A1.0.1.1.12#se47.1.11_153